Screening can help prevent cervical cancer

 You can find out more about cervical cancer at this link:

 As well as cervical screening, there is also a vaccine available that helps protect against cervical cancer.

 All girls and boys in year nine are offered the human papillomavirus (HPV) vaccine in school.

-You can find out more on the HPV vaccine page.
+You can find out more on the HPV vaccine for adoloscents page.

-Girls who have had the vaccine are still advised to attend for cervical screening when they are invited to do so.
+Anyone who has had the vaccine is still advised to go for cervical screening when they are invited to do so.